 - P1943 (37.5% operated interest)

 In August 2013, Premier farmed in for a 37.5% interest in Blocks 13/24c and 13/25, which contain the Bagpuss and Blofeld prospects.
 The prospects, which Premier evaluates to be heavy oil targets, are located on the Halibut Horst which is a well-defined basement high within the Moray Firth.
 Analysis of the 1981 discovery well result suggests that the Bagpuss and Blofeld prospects together could contain up to 2 billion barrels of oil in place.
-It is envisaged that an initial well on one of these features will spud in late 2014.
+It is envisaged that an initial well on one of these features will spud in the first half of 2015.

 Access to Premier's Oil and Gas Infrastructure